 In an episode of The Thirteen Ghosts Of Scooby Doo, the villain gets frustrated as Scooby uses the McGuffin to counter all of his spells.
 Having enough of this, he makes himself really huge, where he inadvertently turns Scooby into a fly to evade him.
-Malidoor turns himself into a toad to catch Scooby, but in this form the tag along just walks up behind him and puts him back in the Demon Chest, the can that was sealing his evil.
+Malidoor turns himself into a toad to catch Scooby, but in this form the tag-along just walks up behind him and puts him back in the Demon Chest, the can that was sealing his evil.

-In Ultimate Spider-Man, Spider-Man confronts Nightmare in the dream world, at first he see's him he's a muscular demon with flaming hair, but after Spidey gets the upper hand of Nightmare, he is reduced to a skinny, bald whelp.
+In Ultimate Spider-Man, when Spider-Man confronts Nightmare in the dream world at first he see's him he's a muscular demon with flaming hair, but after Spidey gets the upper hand of Nightmare, he is reduced to a skinny, bald whelp.